 AKF has also created and strengthened the capacity of government health and education facilities and institutions that offer services to young children and their families.

 We have invested in human resources for child development, including those related to early learning, nutrition, health and responsive caregiving.
-So far, AKF has trained more than 330 C4CD counsellors who, in turn, have conducted sessions for more than 4,000 households comprising 5,740 caregivers and 6,760 children.
+So far, AKF has trained more than 330 C4CD counsellors who, in turn, have conducted sessions for more than 4,000 households comprising almost 6,000 caregivers and almost 7,000 children.
+Over 15,000 community members have been reached through public awareness campaigns and health initiatives, and 11 parents' schools have been refurnished to support community health education.
 The C4CD package has also been integrated into the course of the Kyrgyz State Medical Institute of Continuous Education, which supports the professional development of about 800 medical workers annually in three southern regions of the country.

 AKDN